 For any of the roles performed below, the role should be designated as "Performed (Perf)".
 For any roles that were observed, the role should be designated as "Observed (Obs)".

-The Roman numerals and numbers after each role identify the particular Practice Based Competencies represented by each role.
+The numbers and letters after each role identify the particular ACGC Practice Based Competencies represented by each role.

 Management Roles